Please use the menu below to navigate to any article section:

 In other words, this situation represents a problem.

-Let’s look at an example of a property we recently bought for a client of Metropole.
+Let’s look at an example of a property we bought a couple of years ago for a client of Metropole.

 The elderly owner had let it run down and the internal condition was so poor that it needed a major renovation to make it liveable or rentable.